Linköping´s Castle is situated opposite Domkyrkan, the cathedral church, just minutes from the main square in Linköping.

-The oldest parts of Linköping Castle stems from the 1100s and the castle is the oldest secular building in Sweden.
-Large parts of Linkoping burned down in 1700, including the town hall.
-At that time the castle was abandoned and dilapidated and was instead being used as the city jail.
-The eastern parts of the castle's wings were turned into prison.
-The castle is today the governor's reception rooms and private home.
-The north wing has been rebuilt for Linköping Castle and Cathedral Museum.
+Linköping castle was originally built as a bishop´s house, but during the 16th century it was remodeled into a royal palace and later, it became the residence of the governor of Östergötland.
+The oldest parts of Linköping Castle stem from the 1100s and makes the castle the oldest secular building in Sweden.
+In 1700, a great fire destroyed large parts of Linkoping, including the town hall.
+At that time the castle was abandoned and instead being used as a city jail.
+The eastern parts of the castle's wings were turned into a prison.

 582 28 Linköping